-Voucher: An invoice that has been entered into PeopleSoft is then considered a voucher.
+Voucher: An invoice that has been entered into the system is then considered a voucher.
 (Financial term)

-Workflow: The automation of the approval/denial/recycle process in PeopleSoft financials (e.g. Journal approval) that passes work from one participant in the process to the next.
+Workflow: The automation of the approval/denial/recycle process in Financials (e.g. Journal approval) that passes work from one participant in the process to the next.
 Rules are set up that determine workflow paths.
 (Financial term)

 Workgroup: A set of time reporters who share compensation requirements such as pay frequency, union, work location; e.g. police, federal work-study students, salary- exempt employees.
 (Time and Labor term)

-Worklist: Automated to-do list created by Workflow.
-PeopleSoft tool that enables you to view tasks requiring your attention.
-The PeopleSoft system sends email to you when a new task has been added to your Worklist.
+Worklist: Automated to-do list created by Workflow that enables you to view tasks requiring your attention.
+You receive automatic email when a new task has been added to your Worklist.
 (Financial term)